Flank/flank/docs/host_binaries_solutions_comparison.md

 ### How to sync changes from remote

-1. If you don't have configured rclone, configure this first.
+1. If you don't have configured git clone and git-annex with rclone check 1 to 3 points from `How to configure new git-annex repository with google drive` section

+2. execute command `git annex enableremote CONFIG_NAME`

-2. After clone repo sync with git-annex `git annex sync file_name --content`
+3. After clone repo sync with git-annex `git annex sync --content`